 Gazpacho is just a handful of ingredients blended together into summery perfection.
 You’ll need…

-- Roma Tomatoes: We’re starting off with 4 roma tomatoes, because what’s gazpacho soup without the tomato?
-Roma are best because they have the least amount of water, though you could use whatever flavorful tomatoes you have on hand.
+- Roma Tomatoes: We’re starting off with 4 roma tomatoes (about a half of a pound of tomatoes), because what’s gazpacho soup without the tomato?
+Roma are best type of tomato here because they have the least amount of water, though you could use whatever flavorful tomatoes you have on hand.

 - Seedless Cucumber: Next up, ½ of a large cucumber will add just the perfect coolness.